uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 In general, while loops are more useful when a certain condition needs to be reached for the loop to end and for loops are more useful when a fixed number of iterations is required.
 However, as there is no intrinsic difference in efficiency, ultimately it remains a design choice.
 It can make your code much easier to read, though.

-## 1.10 For & While Loops Exercise
+## 1.17 For & While Loops Exercise

-Create a new file called `loops.py` and use it for all parts of this exercise.
+Download [`loops.py`](loops.py) and use it for all parts of this exercise.
 Remember the difference between input and raw input?
 If not, look at Exercise 1.5 again.

 Be sure to test your code for each part before moving on to the next part.